The Small Potatoes Problem with New York Forum Selection Clauses

 In Kalo Transport, the issue of subject-matter jurisdiction did not arise because the dispute was not between foreign corporations; the plaintiff was based in New York.
 In other cases, however, New York state courts have held that they lacked subject-matter jurisdiction to resolve a dispute between foreign corporations because the contract containing the forum selection clause was worth less than $1 million.
 In Mobile Programming LLC v.
 Tallapureddy, for example, the plaintiff was a Wyoming corporation, the defendant was an Ohio corporation, and the contract contained a New York forum selection clause.
 The contract was, however, worth only $560,000.
 Since none of the criteria in Section 1314 were satisfied, the court held that it lacked subject-matter jurisdiction to hear the case.
 Similarly, in Funding Metrics, LLC v Letha’s Pies, LLC, the plaintiff was a Delaware corporation, the defendant was an Arkansas limited liability company, and the contract contained a New York forum selection clause.
 The contract was, however, worth only $22,000.
 Again, the court held that it lacked subject-matter jurisdiction because none of the criteria in Section 1314 were met.
 These cases are representative.
 There are a number of others where the New York state courts reached the same conclusion on similar facts.

 On the one hand, these cases showcase the enduring popularity of tying subject-matter jurisdiction to the amount of money at stake; the federal diversity statute and state small claims court statutes adopt similar approaches.
 On the other hand, these cases highlight the problems that may arise when foreign corporations write New York forum selection clauses into their contracts.
 They may think that these provisions will allow them to litigate in a neutral forum with a robust body of case law and state judges who are familiar with commercial issues.
 If their transaction is worth less than $1 million in the aggregate, however, they may discover—to their dismay—that the New York state courts lack subject-matter jurisdiction to resolve their dispute.
+At this point, they will either have to move to federal court or litigate in a different state altogether.

 Conclusion

 As a general rule, forum selection clauses have no bearing on subject-matter jurisdiction.
 Litigants cannot confer subject-matter jurisdiction on a federal court by choosing it in a forum selection clause.
 Nor can they deprive a federal court of subject-matter jurisdiction by agreeing to litigate exclusively in the courts of a foreign country.
-Subject-matter jurisdiction is an issue for Congress.
+Subject-matter jurisdiction is an issue for legislators.
 It cannot be altered by private agreement.

 In New York, however, the state legislature has chosen to link personal jurisdiction and subject-matter jurisdiction in cases involving foreign corporations.
 Forum selection clauses choosing New York state courts and New York law will give rise to both personal jurisdiction and subject-matter jurisdiction when the contract is worth more than $1 million.
 But when the contract is worth less than $1 million, and when the litigants are foreign corporations, then subject-matter jurisdiction will only exist if the plaintiff can show that Section 1314 is satisfied.
 Contract drafters representing entities with no obvious connection to New York should therefore check (and recheck) the aggregate value of the transaction before choosing the New York state courts in their forum selection clause.
 If their contract is for small potatoes, they may find themselves locked out of these courts even though everyone has consented to personal jurisdiction there.